Aperture is one of three fundamental camera settings you need to understand to become a better photographer.

-What we’ve looked at so far is the aperture’s impact on exposure in the image.
-I’ll repeat it once more: an open aperture allows more light to pass through simultaneously than a narrow aperture.
+Exposure (image brightness) is the primary topic the aperture affects.
+I’ll repeat once more; an open aperture allows more light to pass through than a narrow aperture.

 But what exactly does this mean?

-Let’s do a little test.
-Grab your camera and set it to Manual Mode.
-Set the aperture to f/10, ISO to 400, and shutter speed to a value that gives a well-exposed image (the exact value depends on the brightness of your room) and take an image.
+Set your camera to Manual Mode with an aperture of f/10, ISO of 400, and shutter speed to a value that gives a well-exposed image.

-Next, change the f/stop value to f/4 and take a new photo.
-Do you see a difference in the two images?
-The second one is a lot brighter than the first.
+Take an image and then, without moving the camera, change only the aperture to f/4 and take a new photo.
+Do you see a difference between the two images?
+The second is a lot brighter.

-So, wouldn’t it be best to just use an open aperture all the time?
+So, wouldn’t it be best to always use an open aperture?
 Not quite.
 That brings us to the next topic:

 Aperture and Depth of Field

 An open aperture such as f/2.8 leads to a shallow depth of field.
 This means that less of the image is sharp and in focus.
-The image below is a typical example of this; the flowers are in focus while the background elements are blurry.
+The image below is a typical example; the flowers are in focus while the background elements are blurry.

 A narrow aperture such as f/22 has the opposite effect and gives us a large depth of field.
-That means more of the image is sharp and in focus, such as the image below where both the foreground and background are sharp.
+That means more of the image is in focus, such as the image below, where both the foreground and background are sharp.

 Aperture and Sharpness